-Chronic asthma afflicts millions of Americans, both children and adults, and the numbers are growing every year.
+Chronic asthma afflicts millions of Americans, both children, and adults, and the numbers are growing every year.
 Asthma is a complex affliction.
 An underdiagnosed problem, asthma can be severe and deadly if overlooked or inadequately treated.
 When you are under the care of the doctors of osteopathy at Swetech Medical Center, you will receive regular treatment and support to reduce the number of emergency room visits for attacks and minimize the danger of this condition.

-What Is Chronic Asthma?
+What is Chronic

 Asthma is a chronic inflammation of the airways.
 This respiratory disorder can affect people of all ages.
 In a person with asthma, the bronchial tubes swell more than usual and the muscles around the airways can tighten, making airways narrower and making it difficult for air to move in and out of the lungs.
 These effects lead to telltale symptoms like wheezing, shortness of breath, tightness in the chest, and coughing.